lawrennd/snippets/_physics/includes/daniel-bernoulli-hydrodynamica.md

 \notes{Daniel Bernoulli described a kinetic theory of gases, but it wasn't until 170 years later when these ideas were verified after Einstein had proposed a model of Brownian motion which was experimentally verified by Jean Baptiste Perrin.}

 \figure{\includegooglebook{3yRVAAAAcAAJ}{PA200}}{Daniel Bernoulli's chapter on the kinetic theory of gases, for a review on the context of this chapter see @Mikhailov:hydrodynamica05.
 For 1738 this is extraordinary thinking.
-The notion of kinetic theory of gases wouldn't become fully accepted in Physics until 1908 when a model of Einstein's was verified by Jean Baptiste Perrin.}
+The notion of kinetic theory of gases wouldn't become fully accepted in Physics until 1908 when a model of Einstein's was verified by Jean Baptiste Perrin.}{bernoulli-kinetic-theory-chapter}

 \endif